Moody's RMS earthquake risk models help manage complex and varied seismic risk across Asian countries with a history of significant loss events.

 - In 2011, an M9.0 earthquake and tsunami centered on Tohoku, Japan, saw waves up to 40 meters high with over 100,000 buildings totally destroyed and many more damaged.
 Insured losses reached over $30 billion.

-RMS offers a comprehensive earthquake model suite with coverage across Asia which includes Japan, South Korea, China, Taiwan, Hong Kong, Macau, the Philippines, Guam, Indonesia, Thailand, Vietnam, Malaysia, Singapore, India, Australia, and New Zealand.
+Moody's RMS offers a comprehensive earthquake model suite with coverage across Asia which includes Japan, South Korea, China, Taiwan, Hong Kong, Macau, the Philippines, Guam, Indonesia, Thailand, Vietnam, Malaysia, Singapore, India, Australia, and New Zealand.
 To reflect the latest understanding of earthquake hazards, building performance, and risk in the region, the majority of these models were updated in the last few years.
 The model suite provides a consistent framework for modeling loss across a range of scales, from location to portfolio, within a city or across country borders.
 These solutions can be used to build deep insight into the full range of risk.
-Companies can use these RMS models to develop pricing structures that reflect the locations at risk.
+Companies can use these Moody's RMS models to develop pricing structures that reflect the locations at risk.

 Tectonic setting and seismicity for Asia